ali-asly101/eduva-lms/README.md

 This project is a **PERN stack** (PostgreSQL, Express, React, Node.js) application.
 It comes with a simple **migration system** for managing your database schema over time.
+Commit history is not available as it was pulled from a private repo with Google Client Secret in commit history.
 ---

 ## 📦 Clone and Install